FYE 1220 Course Structure

 Course Meeting Times & Class Size

-Typically classes run two days each week for 50 minutes (e.g., MW 9:05-9:55).
-Where faculty have a strong preference, there is a possibility that classes may run for one hour and 40 minutes one day a week, but this format makes it more difficult to schedule rooms and for students to construct a schedule, and because of this, the two-day-a-week format is preferred.
-Sections of FYE 1220: First-Year Seminar cap at as close to 22 students as possible; recent increases in the size of the first-year class have necessitated sections as large as 25.
+Typically classes run two days each week for 50 minutes (e.g., MW 9:05-9:55), except when courses are offered after 5:00, when they are offered for one hour and 40 minutes (on Tuesdays, Wednesdays and Thursdays).
+Sections of FYE 1220: First-Year Seminar cap at as close to 22 students as possible; recent increases in the size of the first-year class have necessitated sections as large as 24.